eco561 | Graduate

-Determine ways to create non price barriers to entry based on market structure.
+- Determine ways to create non-price barriers to entry based on market structure.

-Determine ways to increase product differentiation based on market structure.
+- Determine ways to increase product differentiation based on market structure.

-Determine ways to reduce costs for an organization.
+- Determine ways to reduce costs for an organization.

 - Determine the economyâs stage in the business cycle.

 Credit Markets and Globalization

-Apply economic concepts in making business decisions.
+- Apply economic concepts to make business decisions.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.